-As a family art therapist, I feel it is essential to ascertain this information in order to better serve the needs of the identified patient and the family system.
+As a family art therapist and now certified yoga therapist, I feel it is essential to ascertain this information in order to better serve the needs of the identified patient and the family system.
 Mourning issues and losses (Horovitz-Darby, 1991; Harvey, 1984) are often prioritized in a family systems approach to treatment.
 Indeed, investigating a family's belief system seems paramount in ascertaining nodal events and family member reactions to change and trauma.
 Consequently, this caused me to look at people's intrinsic belief and/or disbelief in God and how that impacted them within their family systems.
 Moreover, it caused me to look at humankind's faith system, as well as how people sought strength and meaning in life.

-As a result, I initiated a review of the literature surveyed from the perspective of spirituality, mental health, and art therapy (Chapter 2).
-This revealed not only myriad theories and perspectives, but more importantly that this quest had invaded the minds of others on the same journey toward spiritual healing (Coles, 1990; Dombeck & Karl, 1987; McNiff, 1987; Moon, 1990; Ellison, 1983; Gordon, 1990; Maton, 1989; Walls, 1991; and Gartner et al., 1991, to mention a few).
-This was strangely comforting since this pilgrimage often rendered my closest colleagues to question not only my raison d'être (and sometimes, sanity) but also my methodology and obsession with the relevance of this topic to assessment and treatment.
+As a result, I initiated a review of the literature (now updated) that is surveyed from the perspective of spirituality, mental health, art therapy, and yoga therapy (Chapter 2).
+This revealed not only myriad theories and perspectives, but more importantly that this quest had invaded the minds of others on the same journey toward spiritual healing (Coles, 1990; Dombeck & Karl, 1987; McNiff, 1992; Moon, 1990; Ellison, 1983; Gordon, 1990; Maton, 1989; Walls, 1991; and Gartner et al., 1991, to mention a few).
+This was strangely comforting since this pilgrimage often rendered my closest colleagues to question not only my raison d'etre (and sometimes, sanity), but also my methodology and obsession with the relevance of this topic to assessment and treatment.

 As I meandered along this footpath, both subjects and friends warned me that my journey would be fraught with "doubting Thomases."
 In fact, one subject warned me that I would continually be tested as I traveled.
-He reminded me that not only would people doubt what I was actually writing, but also they might question me in such a way that perhaps I would begin to doubt myself.
+He reminded me that not only would people doubt what I was actually writing, but also, they might question me in such a way that perhaps I would begin to doubt myself.